Paratii-Video/paratii-contracts/documentation.md

-[ContractRegistry.sol](./contracts/paratii/ContractRegistry.sol): Given that we expect the contracts to be upgraded regularly, the contractregistry will contain the addrsses of the latest deployed contracts.
-We epect only 3 contract to remain unchanged FOREVER: ParatiiToken, ParatiiAvatar and ContractRegistry.
+[ParatiiRegistry.sol](./contracts/paratii/ParatiiRegistry.sol): Given that we expect the contracts to be upgraded regularly, the ParatiiRegistry will contain the addrsses of the latest deployed contracts.
+We epect only 3 contract to remain unchanged FOREVER: ParatiiToken, ParatiiAvatar and ParatiiRegistry.